 What is an occupier waiver form?

 I'm buying a property from a couple who are getting divorced.
 The wife has moved out into rented and the soon to be ex-husband has moved in.
 My estate agent claims this is nothing to worry about as the husband has signed an occupier waiver form.
-What is this and do I need to worry?
+What is an occupier waiver form and what protection does it provide?

 An occupier waiver form is used by a lender when granting a mortgage on the property.
 It has to be signed by anyone over the age of 17 who is to live at the property but not be on the mortgage.
 Should the borrowers default on the mortgage, the waiver means that the lender may repossess the property and evict all the occupants.